cicirello/alpine-plus-plus/README.md

 ### Image Licenses
-As with all Docker images, the image itself (once built, or obtained from Docker Hub or Github Packages) contains software that is covered by a variety of licenses.
+As with all Docker images, the image itself (once built, or obtained from Docker Hub) contains software that is covered by a variety of licenses.
 Since the base image is Alpine, this would include the [licenses of the components of Alpine](https://pkgs.alpinelinux.org/);
 and also includes the [licenses of the GNU tools added to the image](https://www.gnu.org/licenses/licenses.en.html)